Blood is blue.

 What is s friend and lover of words.
 My name is Kiki Dranias and this is the story of my poetry book: Blood is blue.

 I believe good artistic writing has a lot to do with the words and their musicality—it's nice when the reading can be done to a beat.
-The voice of a chorus also something I can't ignore.
+The voice of a chorus is also something I can't ignore.
 Of course not—I’m Greek.
 Then there’s the stripping of inhibition.
 Because if you ask me pretty much anyone can write well—if and when we let ourselves go…enough to become characters and voice confident and free.

-To take on tones, colors, express words, feelings and vows—other than ones ‘we’—the individual, would typically be characteristic of.
+To take on tones, colors, express words, feelings and vows—other than ones ‘we’—the person, would typically be characteristic of.
 Flash poetic license, I say.
 Make it designer-yours.
-Flat-out be aware when we’re composing, that no harbor be built for any fear (or shame) of the creativity developing within!
+Flat-out be aware when we’re composing, that no harbor be built for any fear (or shame) of the creativity within!
 Simply because it doesn't matter who the world thinks the writer is.

 The way I see it, if you’re telling a story and it sounds interesting, coherent and true—boom you’ve written something well.
 And chances at this point, you’ve also touched someone’s heart.
 Maybe even changed it.

 My truth (which I will attempt to make interesting and coherent here), is I used to think—in secret, that the voices in my head were real.
 Not like a mental illness of sorts, but more like spending a bit too much time in dreamland, and being consumed by scenarios and dialogue between characters, exclusive to the stage and audience in my head.
 Although instead of trying to work and have fun with the ‘voices’, I’d try and ignore them.
 “Focus,” I’d tell myself.
 “Forget the talking in your head.”
 Impossible.
 I had lost voice-control.
-Sirens announcing voice-patrol.
+Sirens began announcing voice-patrol.

 And that was the end of that.
 Because three days later, I was out looking for a space to rent.
-A space I could go to and sort out the all stories in my head.
+A space I could go to and sort out the all action in my head.
 Finally let-loose all the characters that had been waiting to be laid out on text, and no longer repressed.